by Luis Cotovio and Daniel George

 Okita orders the activation of the Wave-Motion Shields.
-The Destoria at their starboard side takes a couple more shots and accelerates, moving directly into Yamato‘s flight path.
-Unfortunately for them, Yamato doesn’t flinch, ramming the Destoria at full speed.
+The Destria at their starboard side takes a couple more shots and accelerates, moving directly into Yamato‘s flight path.
+Unfortunately for them, Yamato doesn’t flinch, ramming the Destria at full speed.
 The Garmillas ship breaks up in a massive fire ball.
 Yamato surges on, completely unscathed, thanks to its shields.

 Okita says they’ll ram the palace and orders the blast shields to close.
 The battleship accelerates and begins to climb, aimed at the top of the palace.
 The Wave-Motion Shields are at full power.